Assess and improve predictive performance of models

 Cross-validation is a model assessment technique used to evaluate a machine learning algorithm’s performance in making predictions on new datasets that it has not been trained on.
-This is done by partitioning a dataset and using a subset to train the algorithm and the remaining data for testing.
-Because cross-validation does not use all of the data to build a model, it is a commonly used method to prevent overfitting during training.
+This is done by partitioning the known dataset, using a subset to train the algorithm and the remaining data for testing.

 Each round of cross-validation involves randomly partitioning the original dataset into a training set and a testing set.
 The training set is then used to train a supervised learning algorithm and the testing set is used to evaluate its performance.
 This process is repeated several times and the average cross-validation error is used as a performance indicator.

 Cross-validation can be a computationally intensive operation since training and validation is done several times.
 However, it is a critical step in model development to reduce the risk of overfitting or underfitting a model.
-Because each partition set is independent, this analysis can be performed in parallel to speed up the process.
+Because each partition set is independent, you can perform this analysis in parallel to speed up the process.
 For larger datasets, techniques like holdout or resubstitution are recommended, while others are better suited for smaller datasets such as k-fold and repeated random sub-sampling.